 Dining dollars are part of most plans and loaded directly to a student’s Purdue ID card.
 These Dining Dollars may be spent for a variety of things across campus in any Purdue Dining & Catering operation.
 New for Fall 2014, Dining Dollars are no longer restricted in how many you can use in retail locations or within Purdue Memorial Union.
 Dining Dollars roll over from fall to spring semesters and do not expire until the end of the academic year in May.

 The Fine Print

-For the 2013-2014 Academic Year, residents of Hilltop Apartments are not required to purchase a meal plan.
-Students assigned to Hilltop Apartments who wish to change to a room-only option must do so prior to the start of the fall contract.
-Current residents of non-apartment halls who transfer to Hilltop Apartments can select a room-only option when they are initially assigned to Hilltop.
-Residents of Hawkins Hall may eat at any Residential Dining Services location by purchasing a meal plan here or by using a BoilerExpress account.
+When choosing a meal plan please be aware that you are signing up for the full academic year.
+You can increase your meal plan at anytime during the semester, but you cannot drop the meal plan while you are living in University Residences.
+For the 2014-15 Academic Year, residents of Hawkins Hall and Hilltop Apartments are not required to purchase a meal plan.
+Students assigned to these residences who wish to change to a room-only option must do so prior to the start of the Fall 2014 contract.
+Current residents of non-apartment halls who transfer to Hilltop Apartments, Purdue Village or Hawkins Hall can select a room-only option when they are initially assigned.
+Residents of Hawkins Hall or Hilltop Apartments may eat at any residential dining services location by purchasing a meal plan here or by using a BoilerExpress account.